 Just as the festival is made up of many moving parts, so is the organization overall.
 Here's a brief rundown on what else we’re up to:

-Through a partnership with Outside Television—a cable channel reaching over 61 million viewers annually across the country—we've expanded our audience far beyond the reach of the festival and the tour.
+Through a partnership with Outside Television—a cable channel reaching more than 61 million viewers annually across the country—we've expanded our audience far beyond the reach of the festival and the tour.
 Festival films, as well as interviews with filmmakers and special guests shot at the festival, screen on Outside TV four nights a week at prime time.
-If Outside TV serves your community, don’t miss it!
-If it doesn't, go to Outsidetelevision.com and give them your zip code so that they can bring Mountainfilm on TV into your home.

 In the interest of helping individuals tell important stories—and have those stories heard—we award five $5,000 grants annually.
 The recipients are filmmakers, artists, photographers and adventurers whose projects are intended to move audiences to action on issues that matter.
 This is our way of giving back to the amazing community of filmmakers and other content providers that have generously supported Mountainfilm over the decades.